DaDesktop for Participants – A How‑To Guide

 Using the Management Console

 The Virtual Training Room opens in a new browser window.
-You'll see a pop-up asking for permission to copy items to the clipboard; choose "Allow".
+A pop‑up will ask for permission to copy items to your clipboard – select “Allow”.

 Navigating the Training Room as a Participant

-The Training Room displays a tab at the top of the screen with links to return to the course.
+Inside the Training Room, you’ll see a tab at the top that contains links to return to the course.

 Controls available at bottom of the screen

-- From here, you can 'pop out' the display to a second monitor if needed, or you can maximise the browser window to fill the screen.
+- From here, you can pop the screen out onto a second monitor, and you can also maximise the browser to full screen.

-- Also, in the bottom-right corner, there's a small blue toggle for accessing the DaDesktop support chat.
+- There’s also a small blue toggle at the bottom right for opening the DaDesktop support chat.

 Using the new Clipboard function

-To transfer text such as web links, code snippets, and similar from your local machine to the Virtual Machine, we utilise the Clipboard.
+To move text (such as links, functions, etc.) from your local computer into the virtual machine, we rely on the Clipboard.

 Usage

-- On Windows and Linux VM Desktops, copy and paste text as you normally would with Ctrl-C and Ctrl-V.
+- On a Windows or Linux VM, copy and paste the way you normally do on your PC: Ctrl‑C and Ctrl‑V.

-If you need additional help with this feature, please reach out to us.
+If you need more help with this feature, please reach out to us.

-Legacy Clipboard (for browsers not compatible with the new Clipboard, like IE, or as a fallback)
+Legacy Clipboard (for incompatible browsers, such as IE, or as a fallback)

-- To copy text between your local machine and the DaDesktop virtual machine, type or paste it into the clipboard area at the bottom left of the screen.
+- To copy text from your machine to the DaDesktop virtual machine, type or paste it into the clipboard box at the bottom left of the screen.

 -

-On the virtual machine, press the middle mouse button (or scroll wheel) to paste the clipboard contents onto the desktop.
-This works in any DaDesktop text entry field, provided you're using the standard Linux DaDesktop virtual machine.
+On the virtual machine, click the middle mouse button (or mouse wheel) to paste the contents of the clipboard to the desktop.
+This method works anywhere you can enter text in DaDesktop, provided you’re on the standard Linux virtual machine.

-To adjust the clipboard area size, click the green-and-white arrow icon at the bottom-left corner.
+You can resize the clipboard box by clicking the green‑and‑white arrow icon at the bottom left.

 Using the mouse in a multi-user scenario

-When more than one user is connected, their usernames appear in the centre-bottom area of the screen.
+When several users are connected, their names appear at the bottom center of the screen.

 Image 10